MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/includes/environment-reprovision.md

 Before you continue, you must make sure that the following prerequisites are met:

+1. If your target environment is running the 7.3 release, apply the following updates
+   -  KB 4091254

-1. If your target environment is running the July 2017 release or later, apply the following updates
+2. If your target environment is running the July 2017 release (7.2), apply the following updates
    -  KB 4035399
    -  KB 4045801
+   -  KB 4091255

-2. If your target environment is running the November release (version 1611), apply the following hotfixes:
+3. If your target environment is running the November release (version 1611), apply the following updates
    -   KB 4025631
    -   KB 4035355
    -   KB 4035492